KeckObservatory/mKTL/doc/configuration.rst

-value included in the response, which is a dictionary of dictionaries, each dictionary representing a configuration 'block', keyed by the unique identifier (UUID) associated with that block, providing a complete description of a single daemon's keys; the sequence is intended to represent the full namespace of a store, spanning the full set of daemons composing that store.
+value included in the response, which is a dictionary of dictionaries, each dictionary representing a configuration 'block', keyed by the unique identifier (UUID) associated with that block, providing a complete description of a single daemon's items; the sum of the per-UUID blocks is intended to represent the full namespace of a store, spanning the full set of daemons composing that store.

 For example, the 'kpfguide' store may contain multiple daemons, and therefore multiple configuration blocks::